 Meanwhile, Chinese M&A action in the U.S. fell 94.6 percent to $3 billion after cracking a record $55.3 billion in 2016.

-“Intensifying trade tensions, political instability, and increased regulatory scrutiny took their toll on the number of deals struck over the year, though deal values remained relatively high,” Elizabeth Lim, Mergermarket’s research editor for the Americas, said in a release accompanying the findings.
+“Intensifying trade tensions, political instability, and increased regulatory scrutiny took their toll on the number of deals struck over the year, though deal values remained relatively high.”— Elizabeth Lim, Mergermarket’s research editor for the Americas

 2018 saw some massive deals from Chinese companies including state-run power company China Three Gorges Corp.’s $27.5 billion purchase of a 76.7 percent stake in Energy de Portugal, while private equity firm Orient Hontai paid $1.5 billion for a 53.5 percent piece of Spanish media company Imagina.